Prag8855/aab/content/glossary/Blue Card.md

 Title: What is the EU Blue Card?
 German_term: Blaue Karte
 English_term: Blue Card
 Description: A residence permit for skilled workers.
+It lets you live and work in Germany.
 Date_created: 2019-09-03
 Related_guides:
     guides/blue-card.md